410kagan410/RecipeSite/README.md

 # RecipeSite
-Creating a recipe website.
-A small project to fine my html skills.
+A small project on how to make coffee.